-• All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
+• All children are included in all parts of the school curriculum, and we aim for all children to be included on school trips.
 We will provide the necessary support to ensure that this is successful.

-• A risk assessment is carried out prior to any off site activity to ensure everyone's health & safety will not be compromised.
-In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.
+• A risk assessment is carried out prior to any off site activity to ensure that the health & safety of all will not be compromised.
+In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities will be provided in school.